1783 Vermont Republic gubernatorial election

-The 1783 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1783 Vermont Republic gubernatorial election took place on September 2, 1783.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Westminster on October 9.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and governor's council members.
 Thomas Chittenden was re-elected to a one-year term as governor.

 In the election for lieutenant governor, Paul Spooner was re-elected to a second one-year term.
 In addition, Ira Allen was re-elected to a one-year term as treasurer.
 The names of candidates and balloting totals were not recorded.